Failsafe87/Getting-and-Cleaning-data-course-project/README.md

 #Run_analysis.R Walkthrough

--Set your working directory to where both Run_analysis.R is located and the folder "UCI HAR Dataset."
+*Set your working directory to where both Run_analysis.R is located and the folder "UCI HAR Dataset."
--next enter the following code: source("Run_analysis.R") -The code will then start reading the text files from the "UCI HAR Dataset" that are required -The code will then combine the datasets into two separate data sets of similar subjects -The code will then add easier to use names and identifiers to the dataset -The code will then find all cases of -mean() or -std () to isolate what we need -The code will then add the names to the columns that are more descriptive and helpful and then combine both datasets in to one
+*next enter the following code: source("Run_analysis.R") *The code will then start reading the text files from the "UCI HAR Dataset" that are required *The code will then combine the datasets into two separate data sets of similar subjects *The code will then add easier to use names and identifiers to the dataset *The code will then find all cases of -mean() or -std () to isolate what we need *The code will then add the names to the columns that are more descriptive and helpful and then combine both datasets in to one
--The code will the separate the big dataset into one that only includes those isolated -mean() and -std() that we are looking for
+*The code will the separate the big dataset into one that only includes those isolated -mean() and -std() that we are looking for
--the code will then create a separate dataset that only consists of the -mean() and -std() with descriptive labels -finally, the code will write this last dataset to a separate .txt file called "Samsung_data.txt" which will be placed in the directory you are currently working in.
+*the code will then create a separate dataset that only consists of the -mean() and -std() with descriptive labels *finally, the code will write this last dataset to a separate .txt file called "Samsung_data.txt" which will be placed in the directory you are currently working in.